willyvaessen/100DaysofCode/README.md

 made previously in the portfolio folder.

 That is pretty much it for today.
 Now to spend some quality time with my girlfriend.

+## 23 August 2023
+Today was quite a busy day, work-wise.
+I didn't have much time during the day to write any code, although I did manage to get Webstation back up and running on my Synology NAS, including some certificates.
+I seem to have found the way to go now.
+That means I could start looking at self-hosting all my website stuff again.

+During the evening, I worked on the next lesson on FreeCodeCamp about Typography.
+I'll be building a nutrition table.